 Skip to Content

-This 25 Christmas Things To Do In Wilmington, NC post is updated for 2022!
+This 25 Christmas Things To Do In Wilmington, NC post is updated with all the dates and holiday events for 2025.

 If you’re planning a trip to the area, check out all of our Wilmington, NC posts.